pingcap/docs/op-guide/pd-control.md

 # PD Control instructions

-As a command line tool of PD, PD Control is used for obtaining the cluster state information and tuning the cluster.
+As a command line tool of PD, PD Control obtains the state information of the cluster and tunes the cluster.

 ## Source code compiling

 1. [*Go*](https://golang.org/) Version 1.7 or later
 2. In the PD root directory, use `make` command to compile and generate bin/pd-ctl

+**Note:** Generally, you don't need to compile source code as the PD Control tool already exists in the released Binary or Docker.
+However, dev users can refer to the above instruction for compiling source code.

 ## Usage